owncloud-archive/documentation/admin_manual/enterprise/external_storage/windows-network-drive_configuration.rst

 For additional options to provide the password, check :ref:`password-options-label`

-Note that in any case there won't be any processing to the password by default.
+Note that in any case there won't be any processing of the password by default.
 This means that spaces or newline chars won't be removed unless explicitly told.
 Use the ``--password-trim`` option in those cases.